Relocated Fixed-Point Iterations with Applications to Variable Stepsize Resolvent Splitting

-In Algorithm~\ref{a:DR-N}, we introduce a variable stepsize resolvent splitting algorithm for finding a zero of $\sum_{i=1}^N A_i$, a variant of the Malitsky--Tam method \cite{MT23}, stemming from the relocated fixed-point iteration associated with the \Qname~ introduced in Proposition~\ref{p:Qname-MT}.
-This \Qname~produces an algorithm that only requires one resolvent evaluation per maximally monotone operator in each iteration, just as its original form, i.e. the method with constant stepsize.
-Although using the \Qname{s} $({Q}_{\delta\gets \gamma})_{\gamma, \delta\in\RPP}$ in \eqref{Q:N-op} gives a convergent variable stepsize variant of the Malitsky-Tam algorithm, it result in a method that needs more resolvent evaluations than the original algorithm.
+In Algorithm~\ref{a:DR-N}, we introduce a variable stepsize resolvent splitting algorithm for finding a zero of $\sum_{i=1}^N A_i$, a variant of the Malitsky--Tam algorithm \cite{MT23}, stemming from the relocated fixed-point iteration associated with the \Qname~ introduced in Proposition~\ref{p:Qname-MT}.
+This \Qname~produces an algorithm that only requires one resolvent evaluation per maximally monotone operator in each iteration, just as in its original form, i.e. the method with constant stepsize.
+Although using the \Qname{s} $({Q}_{\delta\gets \gamma})_{\gamma, \delta\in\RPP}$ in Proposition~\ref{p:Qname-graph-DR} gives a convergent variable stepsize variant of the Malitsky--Tam algorithm, it results in a method that needs more resolvent evaluations than the original algorithm.

 In the following, we formalize the idea that Algorithm~\ref{a:DR-N} can be reformulated as a relocated fixed-point iteration of the operator defined in \eqref{e:n-it-op-T}--\eqref{e:n-it-op-z} for the \Qname~in Proposition~\ref{p:Qname-MT}.
 Then, we show convergence of Algorithm~\ref{a:DR-N} using Corollary~\ref{c:graph-DR-convergence}.